Mirantis/k8s-externalipcontroller/doc/operating-modes.md

 another k8s worker node and will bring External IPs up on that node.
 Simple mode is easy to setup and takes less resources.
 It makes sense when all IPs should be brought up on the same node.
-However, fail-over in this mode takes longer than in daemon set mode (k8s detects node failure in much longer intervals by default, see `node-monitor-grace-period`, `pod-eviction-timeout`;
+However, fail-over in this mode takes longer than in Claims mode (k8s detects node failure in much longer intervals by default, see `node-monitor-grace-period`, `pod-eviction-timeout`;
 these could be minimized but there was no research on how safe is it to set them to some 2-5 seconds) and it may work wrong in some cases.

+# Parameters

+Next command-line parameters are available in Simple mode for controller module:
+* `iface` - interface that will be used to assign IP addresses (default "eth0").
+* `kubeconfig` - kubeconfig to use with kubernetes client (default "").
+* `mask` - mask part of network CIDR (default "32").
+* `resync` - interval to resync state for all ips (default 20 sec).
+It is usually enough to set `iface` and `mask` parameters.

-## Daemon Set mode
+## Claims mode

 External IP controller application will be run on several nodes.
 One or more controller modules and one or more scheduler modules will be run.
 Controller